10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Typical Fare Range: Roundtrip fares from Dallas to Cabo typically range from the mid-$300s to mid-$400s outside peak holiday periods.
 Spirit's entry into this route has helped push prices down, especially for travelers willing to fly with minimal baggage.

 Why It's Cheap: Moderate distance, competition between American and Spirit, and steady leisure demand from Texas beach-seekers.
-Cabo is pricier on the ground than Cancún, but flight prices remain competitive.
+Cabo is pricier on the ground than Cancun, but flight prices remain competitive.

 Daily Budget: Budget travelers can scrape by on $70–$100 per day (budget hotels, local tacos, public beach access).
 Mid-range travelers at $150–$200 per day can enjoy nice resorts, beachfront dining, and a couple of activities like snorkeling or ATV tours.
+Public beaches like Playa del Amor and Playa Santa Maria are free, and street tacos and local markets offer cheap meals.

+Fly or Drive?
 Cabo is about 1,200 miles from Dallas—roughly 18–20 hours of driving through Texas and Mexico.
 Flying nonstop in 3.5 hours is vastly more practical for almost every traveler.

-4. Querétaro, Mexico: Why It's Often One of the Cheapest International Trips from Dallas
+4. Queretaro, Mexico: Why It's Often One of the Cheapest International Trips from Dallas

 Distance & Flight Time: About 870 miles from DFW; nonstop flights take around 2 hours 35 minutes.

-Airlines & Routes: American flies nonstop from DFW to Querétaro, with about 6 flights per day.
+Airlines & Routes: American flies nonstop from DFW to Queretaro, with about 6 flights per day.
 Low-cost carrier Viva also serves this route, offering budget-friendly fares for light packers.

-Typical Fare Range: Roundtrip fares from Dallas to Querétaro often appear in the low-$200s to low-$300s, making this one of the cheapest international destinations from DFW.
+Typical Fare Range: Roundtrip fares from Dallas to Queretaro often appear in the low-$200s to low-$300s, making this one of the cheapest international destinations from DFW.
 February is especially affordable, with fares sometimes dipping below $250 roundtrip.

 Why It's Cheap: Very short distance, competition between American and Viva, and less tourist demand than beach destinations.
-Querétaro is a hidden gem for Dallas travelers seeking culture without crowds.
+Queretaro is a hidden gem for Dallas travelers seeking culture without crowds.

-Events That Spike Prices: Semana Santa (Easter week), Christmas and New Year's, and major cultural festivals in late spring.
+Best Time to Go: January, February, and June typically offer the lowest fares.
+March through May offers warm, dry weather (70s–80s).
+Events that spike prices include Semana Santa (Easter week), Christmas and New Year's, and major cultural festivals in late spring.

 Daily Budget: Budget travelers can manage on $35–$50 per day (affordable hotels, street food, walking tours).
 Mid-range travelers at $70–$100 per day can stay in boutique hotels, dine at excellent local restaurants, and visit nearby wineries.
+Walk the UNESCO World Heritage historic center, visit the aqueduct (free), and explore local markets—many museums charge only a few dollars.

-Querétaro is about 750 miles from Dallas—roughly 12–13 hours of driving.
+Fly or Drive?
+Queretaro is about 750 miles from Dallas—roughly 12–13 hours of driving.
 While technically drivable, most travelers opt for the 2.5-hour nonstop flight for convenience and time savings.

-5. San José, Costa Rica: Why It's Often One of the Cheapest International Trips from Dallas
+5. San Jose, Costa Rica: Why It's Often One of the Cheapest International Trips from Dallas

 Distance & Flight Time: About 1,790 miles from DFW; nonstop flights take around 4 hours 25 minutes.

-Airlines & Routes: American flies nonstop from DFW to San José with about 5 flights per week.
+Airlines & Routes: American flies nonstop from DFW to San Jose with about 5 flights per week.
 Spirit also serves this route.
 Southwest flies nonstop from Love Field, offering Dallas travelers multiple options.

-Typical Fare Range: Roundtrip fares from Dallas to San José typically range from the low-$300s to low-$500s depending on season and carrier.
+Typical Fare Range: Roundtrip fares from Dallas to San Jose typically range from the low-$300s to low-$500s depending on season and carrier.
 Deals in the $300s pop up regularly during shoulder seasons.

 Why It's Cheap: Moderate distance for Central America, competition between American, Spirit, and Southwest, and steady leisure demand from eco-tourists and adventure travelers.
 Costa Rica's popularity keeps flights frequent and competitively priced.

-Cheapest Months: May, June, September, and October offer the lowest fares.
-These months fall during Costa Rica's "green season" (rainy season), but mornings are usually sunny, and afternoon showers are brief.
+Best Time to Go: May, June, September, and October offer the lowest fares during Costa Rica's "green season" (rainy season), but mornings are usually sunny, and afternoon showers are brief.
+December through April is dry season (70s–80s, sunny).
+Events that spike prices include Christmas and New Year's, Easter/Semana Santa, and U.S. spring break (mid-March to early April).

 Daily Budget: Budget travelers can get by on $50–$75 per day (hostels or budget hotels, local sodas for meals, public buses).
 Mid-range travelers at $100–$150 per day can stay in eco-lodges, book guided tours, and enjoy nice meals.
+National parks charge $10–$20 entry, many beaches are free, and local buses are cheap for getting between regions.

 6. Belize City, Belize: Why It's Often One of the Cheapest International Trips from Dallas